umgbhalla/starred/README.md

 ## HTML

+- [julia4ta/tutorials](https://github.com/julia4ta/tutorials) - This is the official repository for the YouTube channel "julia for talented amateurs".
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [jeffreytse/jekyll-theme-yat](https://github.com/jeffreytse/jekyll-theme-yat) - 🎨 Yet another theme for elegant writers with modern flat style and beautiful night/dark mode.
 - [PandaFoss/Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects